nipsalvin/odoo_real_estate_module/README.md

-# odoo_real_estate_module
+# ODOO Real Estate Module
-This is an ODOO module for a real estate program
+This is an ODOO module for a real estate app